KIT-IAI-DRACOS/inn-koopman-freqdyn-powergrid/README.md

 # Evaluating Invertible Architectures for Koopman-Based Prediction of Frequency Dynamics in Power Grids
 Official implementation of the paper
 **"Evaluating Invertible Architectures for Koopman-Based Prediction of Frequency Dynamics in Power Grids"**,
-by Eric Lupascu, Xiao Li, and Benjamin Sch¨afer, submitted to 2026 Open Source Modelling and Simulation of Energy System (OSMSES).
+by Eric Lupascu, Xiao Li, and Benjamin Schäfer, submitted to 2026 Open Source Modelling and Simulation of Energy System (OSMSES).

 ---